Assyro AI

 Key Takeaways

-Container closure integrity testing (CCIT) is the evaluation of a sealed pharmaceutical package to verify that it maintains a barrier against microbial ingress and environmental contamination.
+Container closure integrity testing (CCIT) is the evaluation of a sealed pharmaceutical package to verify that it maintains the required barrier against microbial ingress and environmental contamination.
 Testing methods measure either physical properties (deterministic) or penetration of challenge substances (probabilistic) to assess package integrity.
-CCIT is required for all sterile pharmaceutical products per FDA and USP requirements.
+For sterile products, the CCI strategy should be scientifically justified within the overall sterility-assurance program.

 Key Takeaways